jo/couchdb-worker/README.md

 ### `config_id`

 The id of the configuration document.
+Default is `worker-config/<worker-name>`.

 ### `status_id`

 The id of the status document.
+Default is `worker-status/<worker-name>`.

 ### `batch_size`

 Number of changes to keep in RAM.
 Higher value means less HTTP requests but higher memory consumption.

+Default is `10`.

 ### `timeout`

 Number of miliseconds for timeout the changes feed.
+Defaults to `60000`.

 ### `since`

 `update_seq` to initially start listening.
+Default is `0`.

 ### Conflict Resolution